Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

 *Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.*

-I'm using `N = 10` and `dt = 0.1s` or `dt = 100ms`, as these values have been suggested during the Q&A session and on the forums, so I just kept those as I assumed focusing on tuning the weights instead would have a greater influence on the final result.
+I initially used `N = 10` and `dt = 0.1s` or `dt = 100ms`, as these values have been suggested during the Q&A session and on the forums and worked good for me.

+Later, I tried some different combinations, but even some of them could still keep the car on the road (for rxample, `N = 15` and `dt = 0.1s`), they were more erratic than the initial choice, at least with the weights I was already using.

-Anyway, as the latency is `100ms`, it doesn't make too much sense to use a `dt` value smaller than that.
+In general, a smaller `dt` is better as that would generate steps that are closer to each other (better resolution), but it also means we would need to increase `N` to cover the same total timespan, which has some other implications.
+Also, as the latency is `100ms`, it doesn't make sense to use a `dt` value smaller than that.

+Increasing `N` would increase the computational time and also the amount of memory required by our program to find the optimal solution, so that could introduce some additional delay in the system.

+Lastly, increasing the time horizon (`N * dt`) means the predicted path is longer.
+At higher speeds, this might make sense as some actions like reducing the speed before entering a turn could be better anticipated.
+However, if the path is too long, it might cover a portion of the track with more than a couple of turns, in which case the 3rd degree polynomial we are using might not be able to fit it properly.

 ### Polynomial Fitting and MPC Preprocessing